 In contrast to the White Temple are the black houses by Thawan Duchanee, a national artist of Thailand.
 The biggest house is the museum and displays a plethora of curio.
 Animal skin, human hair, animal bones, and lots of other surprises if you care to take a look.

-There are other black houses within the area but not all are open to the public.
+There are other black houses in the area but not all are open to the public.
 The artist also showcases Balinese, Burmese, and Ayutthaya architecture.
 The whole area lends off that dark vibe that is even made more creepy by the little things found inside the black houses.
 Definitely a must-see for art lovers and those who like obscure and weird things.

 You can get there by bus (from the Old Bus Terminal) and just walk from the main road all the way to the museum.
 We were waiting for a bus to get back to the Old Bus terminal but it took a long time so we just hailed a songthaew to take us back to town.